Code-Institute-Submissions/quiz-it/README.md

 - Main login form - contains app logo and name, including a brief description of the game and instructions.
 Contains a mandatory username input.
 - Settings section - contains confirmation and welcome message, Difficulty and Category selections.
 A 'Start Quiz' button to set up the quiz form section.
 - Quiz section - contains quiz title, question (numbered) with four possible answers to select as radio buttons.
 A progress bar to display the number of questions answered.
 A 'Next' button to display next question, also shows whether the answer is correct or incorrect.
 A 'Reset' button is also displayed that resets the quiz to the Settings section
-- Result section - shows whether the user failed or passed and buttons to 'Play Again'(same as 'Reset') or 'Quit' (Quit quiz).
+- Result section - shows whether the user failed or passed (and displays the score) and buttons to 'Play Again'(same as 'Reset') or 'Quit' (Quit quiz).

 ### Structure
 The application is displayed on one page which is dynamically loaded based on user actions.
 The content of the page is contained in two forms - a login form and quiz form.
 The structure is focused on providing the information to the user in a presentable format and with intuitive design.